MarimerLLC/csla/docs/Upgrading to CSLA 9.md

 * The `User` and `Principal` properties of `ApplicationContext` no longer return null
 * `Csla.Configuration.ConfigurationManager.AppSettings` and `.ConnectionStrings` are no longer settable
-* `Csla.Core.LoadManager.AsyncLoadException.Property`property set removed.
+* `Csla.Core.LoadManager.AsyncLoadException.Property` property set removed.
 It can now only be set by the constructor
+* `Csla.Core.AddedNewEventArgs<T>` default constructor removed
+* `Csla.Reflection.LateBoundObject(Type objectType)` constructor removed (hasn't worked so far anyway)